pegasystems/pega-helm-charts/docs/patching-pega-deployment.md

 - In the installer section of the Helm chart, update the following:
   - Update the tagging details, including the version and date of your Pega-provided `platform/installer` Docker image, that you downloaded to support your patch.
   - Specify an `zero-downtime` upgrade to apply a patch using the zero-downtime patch process.
-  - Specify the new target rules schema name that you created in your existing database to support the patch process within the quotes.
-  - For patches to 8.4 and later, specify the new target data schema name that you created in your existing database to support the patch process within the quotes.
-For 8.2 or 8.3 Pega software patches, you can leave this value empty, as is (do not leave it blank).
+  - **For patches to 8.4 and later**, specify the new target new rules and temporary data schema names that the process creates in your existing database to support the patch process within the quotes. **For 8.2 or 8.3 Pega software patches**, you can leave this value empty, as is (do not leave blank text).

 You can leave the existing customized parameters as is; the patch process will use the remaining existing settings in your deployment.